 Why Yowie Chronicles?

-After personally experiencing two Yowie encounters and since conducting many interviews where people have come forward with their personal accounts I've decided to create an information portal for Yowie sightings and accounts to help bring together as much information as possible about these elusive creatures in a professional way.
+After personally experiencing several Yowie encounters and since conducting many interviews where people have come forward with their personal accounts the Yowie sightings website has been created by several investigators to help bring together as much information as possible about these elusive creatures in a professional way.
 People can leave a description of their Yowie sightings and it is hoped these will help disseminate information about these strange and elusive creatures.
-The new website is not about hunting Yowies or researching as I'm not a qualified animal researcher and don't profess to be one but the site IS about investigating which I am very qualified to do from my background with investigative journalism.

 People with sightings can get in touch with me via the form below and on the dedicated website and I'd be interested in hearing stories however brief or detailed.
 There are no pretenses, ridicule, or interrogation with this process and I'm purely interested in hearing about encounters and I hope that through this process of sharing the experiences of Yowie sightings we all become more informed about the creatures and also how to deal with them if they are encountered.
 Too often over the years, people that have had sightings have been ridiculed and I believe its simply because these creatures' existence are so far beyond our comfort zone off acceptance.
 From my own experience, some of the people I have discussed these creatures with would have some belief in aliens rather than a Yowie.
 I don't discredit their beliefs either but Yowies are flesh and blood and continue to be seen as they have throughout history.